 Frequently Asked Questions

-I like the way you think!
+Absolutely!
 This dressing would certainly make a great marinade for chicken, beef, tofu and seafood.
 Not only would it impart a ton of great flavor to your protein of choice, but the soy sauce acts as a meat tenderizer.
 If you decide to use this dressing as a marinade, just leave the sesame seeds out – as they might burn once you put your steaks on the grill.
 If you still want to use the seeds, just add them the meat or seafood after it’s been cooked as a garnish.

 It can be.
 But you’ll have to get rid of the honey.
 Just use agave nectar or maple syrup instead of honey and you’re good to go.

-Dishes That Pair Well With Asian Salads
+Dishes That Pair Well With Japanese Salads

 - Miso Salmon